jeffreylanters/awesome-unity-packages/README.md

 - [HDRP UI Camera Stacking](https://github.com/alelievr/HDRP-UI-Camera-Stacking) package allows you to stack multiple camera rendering UI only at a fraction of the cost of a standard camera.
 - [Vision](https://github.com/mackysoft/Vision) makes Culling Groups available for everyone by offers a way to integrate your own systems into Unity’s culling and LOD pipeline.

+## Canvas and Graphical User Interfaces

+_Packages for create and working with the canvas and building graphical user interfaces._

+- [Canvas Visualizer](https://github.com/jeffreylanters/unity-canvas-visualizer) provides an editor util that helps you visualise all of your rectangle transforms within your canvas for easier navigation and building while working on your user interface.
+- [UI Effect](https://github.com/mob-sakai/UIEffect) let's decorate your UI with effects by letting you control parameters as you like from the script as well as inspector, Animation Clip is supported as a matter of course.
+- [UI Particle](https://github.com/mob-sakai/ParticleEffectForUGUI) provides a component to render particle effect for uGUI in Unity.
+The particle rendering is maskable and sortable, without Camera, RenderTexture or Canvas.
+- [XCharts](https://github.com/monitor1394/unity-ugui-XCharts) provides a powerful, easy-to-use, configurable charting and data visualization library for Unity's user interface system.
+- [Fancy Scroll View](https://github.com/setchi/FancyScrollView) is comes with a generic ScrollView component that allows you to implement highly flexible animations.
+It also supports infinite scrolling.
+- [Soft Masks](https://github.com/mob-sakai/SoftMaskForUGUI) provides a smooth masking component for Unity UI elements allowing you to beautifully represent the rounded edges of your UI.
+- [Notch Solution](https://github.com/5argon/NotchSolution) contains a set of components and tools to solve notched/cutout phones layout problems for Unity.

 ## Code and Component Generation

 _Packages which help with generating code and components._